Kingxukai/linux/Documentation/pcmcia/driver-changes.rst

    kernelspace.
 See 'devicetable.txt' for details.

 * Device model integration (as of 2.6.11)
-   A struct pcmcia_device is registered with the device model core, and can be used (e.g. for SET_NETDEV_DEV) by using handle_to_dev(client_handle_t * handle).
+   A struct pcmcia_device is registered with the woke device model core, and can be used (e.g. for SET_NETDEV_DEV) by using handle_to_dev(client_handle_t * handle).